synnaxlabs/synnax/docs/tech/foundations.md

 Different areas of the codebase require different skill sets to work with.
 Nonetheless, all of these areas require common foundational knowledge.
-This guide is organized by software engineering concept, and, as s a way to navigate the subsequent sections, we've provided a general 'roadmap' for different platform components below.
+This guide is organized by software engineering concept, and, as a way to navigate the subsequent sections, we've provided a general 'roadmap' for different platform components below.

 ## 0.0 - Roadmap